ryan-n-may/react-images-extended-2/README.md

 # React Images Extended

+This is a fork of an old and unsupported package, modernised and added features included.
+I will update the documentation when I have time.

 ![downloads](https://img.shields.io/npm/dt/react-images-extended.svg 'NpmJS total downloads')

 A simple, responsive lightbox React JS component for displaying an array of images with zooming and rotating capabilities.